akankshalamba1/Election_Analysis/README.md

 ![winning_candidate](https://user-images.githubusercontent.com/111251560/190295610-272fe547-c5bd-4d21-8141-6616695641ac.png)

-- For the election at a larger level we could further refcator the code and provide data by different county or province with how many votes each candidate get in each county.
+- For the election at a larger level we could further refactor the code and provide data by different county or province with how many votes each candidate get in each county.
 This output will be helpful in Federal election were it will show which candidate got the most votes in which province.

 > For example:
 > Denver :